Guidance notes and online application

 The funding will provide The Society’s contribution (a maximum of 50 per cent) towards a basic academic pre- or post-doctoral salary, in accordance with the criteria and scales of the host university – estimated at approximately £20-24,000 over a maximum 12 month period, inclusive of national insurance and superannuation etc, to be matched by the host University.
 It is anticipated that up to three awards may be made through any one year.
-Applicants must be SSA members or graduating student associates who are within one year of completion of their doctoral thesis.
+Applicants must be SSA members or graduating student associates.

 - Applicants must either have completed their doctorate, or have submitted their thesis and be awaiting examination or undertaking corrections

 - Applicants must already be members or student associates of the Society at the time of application